-(Depending upon what else is in the same directory, the last command can often be abbreviated to "g++ -o programName -g \.o".)
+(If there are no other .o files in that directory, the last command can often be abbreviated to "g++ -o programName -g .o".)
 The same procedure works for the gcc compiler as well.

 Actually, you don't have to type separate compilation commands for each file.
 You can do the whole thing in one step: